bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_visualizer.md

 ### Example 2
 Given:

-1. An anatomical image with variable name anat_image and having matrix size 19219244, field of view 192192 mm, and slice thickness 7 mm;
+1. An anatomical image with variable name anat_image and having matrix size 192x192x44, field of view 192x192 mm, and slice thickness 7 mm;

-2. The aponeurosis mesh stored in a variable called roi_mesh;
+2. The aponeurosis mesh stored in a variable called <i>roi_mesh</i>;

 the following code will allow the user to:

 1. Visualize the mesh; and

-2. Return a MATLAB figure structure called mesh_figure.
+2. Return a MATLAB figure structure called <i>mesh_figure</i>.

 % Set visualization options
 plot_options.anat_dims = [192 7]; %FOV and slice thickness of the images to be displayed, in mm